vacarsu/dimension/README.md

     super(props);
   }
 }
-// render the app on the screen bootstrap((<App />), document.getElementById('app'));
+// render the app on the screen or use react render directly. bootstrap((<App />), document.getElementById('app'));

 ```